Register your Information for Free Stone Samples Sent Express to You!

 Sustainable Practices for Limestone Care

-• Preventative Measures: Use walk-off mats at entrances and encourage a no-shoe policy indoors to minimize dirt and grit that can scratch the floor.
+• Preventative Measures: Use walk-off mats at entrances and encourage a no-shoe policy indoors to minimise dirt and grit that can scratch the floor.
 This reduces the frequency of deep cleanings required.

-• Microfiber Mops: Use microfiber mops for cleaning limestone floors.
-Microfiber is effective at trapping dirt and reduces the need for excessive water and cleaners, making your cleaning process more sustainable.
+• Microfiber Mops: Microfiber mops are used to clean limestone floors.
+They are effective at trapping dirt and reducing the need for excessive water and cleaners, making your cleaning process more sustainable.

 • Proper Sealing: Apply environmentally friendly sealants to protect the floor from stains and spills.
 Properly sealed floors require less frequent harsh cleanings and ensure longevity.